-How to Flush a Hot Water Heater & How Often to Do It
+How To Flush a Hot Water Heater & How Often You Should Do It

 Your water heater is one of the most important plumbing fixtures in your home.
 Responsible for heating your home's water supply, homeowners must take care of these systems to prevent water heater failure.
 One of the best ways to provide preventative maintenance for your water heater is by performing a system flush periodically.
 While this is something that's performed by your trusted plumbing professional during annual water heater maintenance, it's recommended that homeowners flush their systems periodically on their own to keep their units in the best condition possible.